Why is the City developing a new aquatic and leisure centre?

 The design for the new aquatic and leisure centre was completed by Andrew Burges Architects, Grimshaw Architects and McGregor Coxall Landscape Architects.
 The consortium was chosen from a shortlist of four exceptional entries following a high-calibre international Design Excellence Competition.

-What will the new aquatic and leisure centre look like?
+What features will be included in the new aquatic and leisure centre?

-Designed by Andrew Burges Architects, Grimshaw Architects and McGregor Coxall, the aquatic and leisure centre will feature:
+Designed by Andrew Burges Architects, Grimshaw Architects and McGregor Coxall, the aquatic and leisure centre takes into account the heritage, topography and other constraints of the Mays Hill Precinct and incorporates a generous use of space and light.

-- 50m, 10-lane heated outdoor pool with seating
+- 50m, 10-lane heated outdoor pool with shaded seating

 - 25m, 8-lane heated indoor recreational pool